TechHutTV/homelab/surveillance/README.md

 # Frigate NVR in Proxmox with Coral TPU

-This is something I am still trying to learn on figure out.
+This is something I am still trying to learn and figure out.
 My configuration is far from perfect as many of the features I want are not working or set up yet.

 ## To-Do
 * Stream audio from cameras in live view